Dennistoun Burney: World War II

 In 1939, Burney was again joined by Nevil Shute in the development of an early air-launched gliding torpedo, the Toraplane, and the Doravane glide bomb.
 Despite much work and many trials the Toraplane could not be launched with repeatable accuracy and was finally abandoned in 1942.
 Among other military weapons, he was the inventor of the High Explosive Squash Head (HESH) shell and a British recoilless rifle, the "Burney gun".
 He demonstrated the advantages of the latter by constructing a recoilless shotgun with a 1 inch bore which he was able to shoot with no discomfort from the recoil.
 During World War II, he led development of a recoilless weapon for the British Army which entered service as Ordnance, RCL, 3.45 in, but too late to see service during the war.

 Family

+Burney, often called Dennis Burney, was the son of Admiral of the Fleet Sir Cecil Burney Bt.
+His sister was Sybil Katherine Neville-Rolfe.

 In 1921, Burney married Gladys High, who was originally from Chicago.
-They had a son in 1923, Cecil Dennistoun Burney, who succeeded his father in the Burney baronetcy in 1968.
+They had a son in 1923, Cecil Dennistoun Burney.
+Dennis Burney succeeded to the Baronetcy when his father died in 1929.
+His son succeeded his father in the Burney baronetcy in 1968.